smadeira/mp-wordpress-plugin/README.md

 You will need a page or place on an existing page to embed your shortcode.
 Where you put it is up to you.
 To use this example you can use shortcode [mpapi_group_list] to see the table of groups.

 ## Sample Code
-Included in the plugin is a smaple to get you started and verify that your installation is working correctly.
+Included in the plugin is a sample to get you started and verify that your installation is working correctly.

 ### Basic Plumbing
 The top of the MinistryPlatform.php file has the required code to access the API wrapper and include the templates you need.
-OTher than adding more / different templates, you should not have to make any changes to this.
+Other than adding more / different templates, you should not have to make any changes to this.

 ```php